Yowie: Origins of the term

 The exact origin of the name "Yowie" in reference to Australian hominid legends is uncertain.
 The term was documented in 1875 among the Gamilaraay people by Rev. William Ridley in Kámilarói and Other Australian Languages, where "Yō-wī" (Note: yawi in modern orthography) was described as a spirit that roams the earth at night.

 Some researchers suggest that the term arose through Aboriginal legends of the "Yahoo".
 Nineteenth century European accounts describe the creature and deem it the Yahoo, specifically the entry of Robert Holden, who described it saying "The natives of Australia... believe in... [the] Yahoo."

-Another story about the terms origins come from an Aboriginal source.
+Another story about the term's origins come from an Aboriginal source.
 One account from Old Bungaree, a Gunedah elder, stating that the Yahoo was an ancient race that once inhabited Australia.
 He describes conflicts between Yahoos and Aboriginal people in an event called Dreamtime, claiming that the latter usually overpowered them, although the Yahoo is said to be a fast runner.

 Additionally, some scholars propose that the Yowie legend may have been influenced by European folklore.
 Possible sources for this claim include: